 We’ll cover each of those in more detail in this post.

 1. Pain scale 1-10

-The most common pain scales encourage the patient to identify their pain between one to ten.
+The most common scales for pain encourage the patient to identify their pain between one to ten.
 If you’ve been to a doctor about your pain, you’ve likely used this scale before.
 This scale is simple, it’s effective, and it works for many patients.
-However, the pain scale can be limiting to other patients who don’t quite understand what a six means versus an eight.
+However, the scale can be limiting to other patients who don’t quite understand what a six means versus an eight.
 And it’s frustratingly subjective, meaning that different people will have different scores within the scale itself.
 And different doctors will interpret your answers differently.
-The Stanford version of the pain scale from one to ten, however, goes a good way towards clarifying this scale.
+The Stanford version of the pain scale from one to ten, however, goes a good way towards clarifying this pain measurement.

 2. Faces pain scale, or Wong-Baker FACES® pain rating scale

-However, this common pain scale may not be descriptive enough for most patients and it’s typically not helpful for patients with autism.
+However, this common scale for pain may not be descriptive enough for most patients and it’s typically not helpful for patients with autism.